-The geographic focus of research activities and collections is the Western Indian Ocean.
-The two semi-enclosed northern extensions of the Indian Ocean, the Red Sea and the Gulf with their unique hydrographic conditions and palaeogeographic history, where genetic isolation of organisms increases gradually from south to north, are models for studies of marine biogeography and evolutionary biology.
+The geographic focus of research activities and collections was the Western Indian Ocean.
+The two semi-enclosed northern extensions of the Indian Ocean, the Red Sea and the Gulf with their unique hydrographic conditions and palaeogeographic history, where genetic isolation of organisms increases gradually from south to north, were models for studies of marine biogeography and evolutionary biology.

 The vertical distribution of each species is mapped and the fish diversity for each depth range assessed.
 Considering biological and ecological data, ecological groups are defined and the vertical zonation is described using explorative cluster analysis.
 In the Red Sea, fish population densities decrease with increasing depth.
 Species diversity is dominated by eel-like fishes (Anguilliformes) with a high number of endemics.
 According to our present knowledge, 44 species occur exclusively in the Red Sea, which corresponds to an endemism of 28 %.

-Besides taxonomic research, field studies of reef fishes are an important part of the fish section’s activities.
+Besides taxonomic research, field studies of reef fishes were an important part of the fish section’s activities.
 Over extended periods of time reef fishes are counted by species along underwater transect lines and long-term dynamics of fish populations are documented and analysed.
-Thus far, these studies were undertaken in the Gulf of Aqaba, the Sudanese Red Sea, Socotra Archipelago and the Gulf.

 With a delay of about two years following the first major coral bleaching event, a decline in reef fish assemblages was observed.
 Strictly coral associated species, like the Arabian butterflyfish (Chaetodon melapterus) were most severely affected, while population densities of the Arabian surgeonfish (Acanthurus sohal), a species which feeds on algae in shallow waters, increased.